Chingy: 2017–present: Signing to Bungalo Records

 Chingy signed to Universal Music Group distributed label Bungalo Records; it was his third time recording under the Universal umbrella.
-In 2019, Chingy will participate in the "Millenium Tour" with B2K.
+In 2019, Chingy participated in the "Millenium Tour" with B2K.

 In 2021, Chingy headlined a tour of the United States with R&B singers Mýa and Ginuwine.

 Other ventures

 Acting career

 In 2005, Chingy made his acting debut in the TV comedy series My Wife and Kids.
 In the same year, Chingy acted in the TV comedies One on One and George Lopez.
 In 2006, Chingy made a cameo appearance in the comedy film Scary Movie 4, as well as on TV series Yo Momma.
 In 2010, Chingy had a role in the film Speed-Dating.

 Cologne

 In early 2022, he announced that his first cologne was being manufactured and packaged.
 He appeared on the online platform TalkShopLive in September 2022 to promote and officially sell the cologne for the first time.